msmock/iua-sim-client/README.md

 # IUA Simulation Client

+Simulates the CHI:IUA Client Actor with a Get Access Token [ITI-71] with the client credential flow.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: